 - Attested or formal will: This is a will that is typed, typically written on a computer.
-Texas law requires that this type of will is signed by you in the presence of at least two witnesses over the age of 14.
+Texas law requires that you sign this type of will in the presence of at least two witnesses over the age of 14.
 This type of will is typically written and prepared with guidance from an attorney.

-- A holographic will: This is a type of will that is fully handwritten and signed by the testator.
+- A holographic will: This type of will is fully handwritten and signed by the testator.
 This does not require the presence of witnesses.
-The state bar of Texas notes that this type of will leaves more opportunities for it to be contested when compared to a formal or attested will.
+The State Bar of Texas notes that this type of will leaves more opportunities for it to be contested when compared to a formal or attested will.

 One of the most common types of trusts is a living trust.
 With a living trust, the assets you place in your trust will be distributed to your beneficiaries at the time of your death by the representative, or successor trustee, you chose.
 With a living trust, the grantor retains the power to change the trust while they’re living.

 There are other trust options you may consider for specific circumstances.
 A skilled attorney will review your assets, your circumstances, and your wishes to help you determine the best options to meet your needs.